-4. Able to research the experiences of marginalised groups in our society using a variety of sources including electronic, appropriately referenced and present the material in a variety of forms (L04).
+4. Able to research the experiences of marginalised groups in our society using a variety of sources and present the material in a variety of forms (L04).

-The essay (2000 words) will test students understanding of some of the important ideas which lie behind the current discussions of rights and social justice.
+The essay will test students’ understanding of some of the important ideas which lie behind the current discussions of rights and social justice

-The presentation aims to develop student-centred participation enabling them to explore multiple perspectives on a topic, develop a wide range of communication skills and prepare for skills in the workplace.
-Leading to: The report (1500 words) will give them the opportunity to look in more depth at an area of interest, to research the evidence for the particular inequality and evaluate policy initiatives to promote social justice.
+The report will give them the opportunity to look in more depth at an area of interest, to research the evidence for the particular inequality and evaluate policy initiatives to promote social justice.

 Credit will be given for being able to blend an understanding of current practice with academic and theoretical considerations as well as students’ consistent participation in lectures and seminar activities.

 Carpenter, M, Freda,B and Speeden,S (2007) Beyond the Workfare State’, Bristol, The Policy Press